eager-dev/eagerx/docs/guide/tutorials/pendulum/introduction.rst

 In this tutorial we will go through the process of learning a pendulum to swing up using EAGERx.
 We will touch upon the following subjects in this tutorial:

-* How to create an EAGERx bridge
+* How to create a bridge
-* How to create an EAGERx object
+* How to create an object
-* How to create an EAGERx converter
+* How to create a converter
-* How to create an EAGERx process node
+* How to create a process node
 * How to use the GUI
-* How to create an EAGERx Graph
+* How to create a Graph
-* How to learn a policy using your EAGERx environment
+* How to learn a policy using your environment

 Objectives
 **********